-The formula predicts that the planned housing from 2013/2014 to 2029 / 2030 will generate the need for 2,718 secondary school places.
+The formula predicts that the planned housing from 2013/2014 to 2029 / 2030 will generate the need for 4,799 secondary school places.
+This equates to 5 new 7FE secondary schools (excluding sixth form) within the district.

 Children's Services have confirmed that secondary school capacity improvements would be programmed to follow the completion of the primary school capacity improvements works.
 The exact requirements are highlighted through the Education Organisation Plan (EOP), which is updated each year.
 The EOP also looks to clarify the cost profile of any capacity improvements, with the assumption that the cost of providing education for the existing population living in existing housing will be met by the Basic Needs Allocation.